Verity Marketing Agency Terms of Service

 Fees are non-refundable once paid, except as expressly stated in an Order or required by law;

-Fees do not include taxes, advertising spend, printing, media buys, software subscriptions, website hosting,
+Fees do not include taxes, advertising spend, printing, media buys, software subscriptions, website hosting, domain registration, stock assets, fonts, photography, videography, travel, shipping, third-party tools, or other pass-through costs unless expressly stated in the Order; and

-Verity may require payment before releasing final Deliverables, transferring files, launching work, or
+Verity may require payment before releasing final Deliverables, transferring files, launching work, or continuing Services.

 8. Recurring Billing; Cancellation

-If Client purchases a recurring service, Client authorizes Verity and/or its payment processor to charge Client on a
+If Client purchases a recurring service, Client authorizes Verity and/or its payment processor to charge Client on a recurring basis according to the applicable Order until the service is cancelled or terminated.

 Unless otherwise stated in an Order: